Meet the team: Francesca

 3) Quincena

-Although this next word does have a direct equivalent in French (quinzaine), the closest word we have in English is “fortnight” or “two weeks”.
+Although this is one of the untranslatable words in Spanish, it does have a direct equivalent in French (quinzaine) and Portuguese (quinzena), the closest word we have in English is “fortnight” or “two weeks”.

 • Meaning: A period of 15 days, sometimes used in reference to the working calendar, as people are often paid bi-monthly in Spain.
-Commonly used to talk about the first or the second half of a particular month.
+It is commonly used to talk about the first or the second half of a particular month.

 • Context: En la primera quincena de julio llega la feria al pueblo.

-• Translation: The festival comes to town in the the first fortnight of July.
+• Translation: The festival comes to town in the first fortnight of July.

 4) Friolero/friolento

 Are you one of those people who always seems to be shivering while everyone around you is complaining about the heat and opening all the windows in the house?
-In Spanish, the words friolero/a and friolento/a are used to describe those who feel the cold more than others.
+Another two untranslatable words in Spanish are friolero/a and friolento/a, used to describe those who feel the cold more than others.

-• Meaning: Somebody who gets cold very easily.
+• Meaning: Somebody who feels the cold very easily.

 • In context: Javi es muy friolero, prefiere el verano al invierno.